PajoHack/battleship/README.md

 # Battleship

 This is a Battleship game written in python, the game runs in the terminal.
+This program is a simple text-based implementation of the popular game.
 You can see it in action in the Code Institute mock terminal Heroku.

 The user attempts to defeat the computer by sinking it's battleships and in turn, the computer attempts to sink the users's ships.
-In this version of the game, the user and the computer share the same board.
+In this version of the game, the user and the computer share the same 5x5 grid board.
 To begin with, the user is asked to input their name and then, to place three ships on the board.

 The computer marks the board with an 'X' if it misses a shot.
 The game is coded to ensure that the computer does not shoot at or mark locations already containing a computer ship.
 Therefore the user can be confident that squares marked 'X' do not contain ships.
 If the user selects a square marked 'X', they are given another try.